Introduction to JPQL

 SELECT e FROM Employee AS e

 Since SELECT and FROM are compulsory, this shows a minimal query.
 The FROM clause states one or more identification variables or query variables.
-It is analogous to loop variables present in the programming languages.
+It is analogous to loop variables present in programming languages.
 Each identification variable denotes iteration over database objects.
 Here, e is a range variable.
-That is, it describes iteration over every employee objects in the DB.
+That is, it describes iteration over every employee object in the DB.

 2. UPDATE